 - technological advances

-One of the problems I think a lot of people have with the idea of creativity is that we tend to limit what it means.
+One of the problems a lot of people have with the idea of creativity is that we tend to limit what it means.

 When someone mentions creativity, we usually think of artistic pursuits.
-And while that’s very much an expression of creativity, it goes much further than that.
+And while that’s very much a valid expression of it, it goes much further.

 Nurturing Your Creativity